NAS QNAP HS-453DX RAID Arrays: Mechanical and Logical Failures Explained

 It is always advisable to consult the official documentation or reach out to QNAP support for any specific guidelines or recommendations related to your NAS model.

-Although NAS HS-453DX can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS HS-453DX can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view